camp9ucsb/conference/index.markdown

 ## Important Dates
 All deadlines are 11:59 PM PST.

+* **August 28** Open Review profile creation for authors/reviewers new to the platform
 * **September 4:** Abstract / reviewer registration deadline
 * **September 25:** Review deadline
 * **October 2:** Notification of decision